gladyskigen2022/phase-3-sinatra-backend-project-home-management-system/README.md

 ## Project Tips

-- This project is intended to focus more on the backend than the frontend, so try and keep the React side of things relatively simple.
-Focus on working with Active Record and performing CRUD actions.
+- This project is intended to focus more on the backend than the frontend, so the React side of things is relatively simple.
+Main Focus is on working with Active Record and performing CRUD actions.
 What are some interesting queries you can write?
 What kinds of questions can you ask of your data?
 - Once you have a project idea, come up with a domain model and decide what relationships exist between the models in your application.
 Use a tool like